Watercolor and photography

 Köhlbrand Bridge Hamburg

-The curved lines of the bridge with its towering pillar create a fantastic tension in the photograph.
-Building on this, but with a completely different, skillful choice of colors, the watercolor renders the motif in such a way that it can almost be interpreted as a daytime image, yet certainly creates a superb sense of alienation.
+The curved line of the bridge with its towering pier creates a fantastic tension in the photograph.
+Building on this, but with a completely different, skillful choice of colors, the watercolor transforms the motif in such a way that it can almost be interpreted as a daytime scene, but in any case, it creates a superb sense of abstraction.

 Köhlbrandbrücke, Hamburg Hafen, Fotografie von Thomas Hartstang, Atelier Südereiche